mculha/Remove-Background-Image/README.md

 I have been inspired by the documentation below [**here**](https://developer.apple.com/documentation/vision/applying_visual_effects_to_foreground_subjects).

+According to the documentation, objects are also selectable to determine which object's background will be removed.

 ## Vision
 >Apply computer vision algorithms to perform a variety of tasks on input images and video.